 Robertson (square): Not really a security screw but the drivers are not as common in the US as ordinary screwdrivers.
 Named after their inventor, they date back to around 1908.
 Robertson screwdrivers are supposed to have color-coded handles that correspond to the size.
 The size of the driver is designated by numbers ranging from 00 (very small) to 3 (rather large).
-They are a little rare in the UK and USA (though I've seen deck screws with square slots) but common in Canada (Robertson was Canadian).
+They are a little rare in the UK and USA (though I've seen deck screws with square drive) but common in Canada (Robertson was Canadian).
 Naturally there is a tamper-resistant variety as well.

 An example of an external square drive is this latch from Southco.
 Similar products are made by Camlock Systems.

 Quadrex: A combined Phillips/Robertson drive sometimes seen in woodworking.
 Not a security fastener, just unusual.
 US trademarked in 1984 by Isotech Consultants in Toronto, the trademark is now owned by either JCM Holdings (Indiana) or NLW Holdings (Alabama).
 Some web sites claim Quadrex (and Quadrex Plus) are tradmarks of Quadrex Consulting which is weird because they do trade consulting in Istanbul.